Tuesday, June 5, 2012

 Theta Pi Must Die: Sorority Row (2009)

-starring: Briana Evigan, Rumer Willis and Carrie Fisher
+Starring: Briana Evigan, Rumer Willis and Carrie Fisher

 Now, let see here: a hooded killer stalks teen girls a year or so after a bad prank killed one of their friends.
 Huh, doesn't sound pretty groundbreaking to me.
 In fact, if I have a dollar for every film I know that did this plot, I'll be... well, I probably have $36 in cash...plus a few pennies...

 A few months later, most of the girls are back on their feet.
-Unfortunately, the events from that fateful night starts to catch up with them while they plan their graduation party as each girls receives a picture message of someone in their graduation robe holding a bloody tire iron.
+Unfortunately, the events from that fateful night start to catch up with them while they plan their graduation party as each sister receives a picture message of someone in their graduation robe holding a bloody tire iron.
 Though they try dismissing it as a (bad) prank, the girls find themselves stalked by a hooded figure with a "pimped" tire iron-turned-bladed weapon; one by one, they, along with anybody that gets in the way, gets killed off with a cryptic message for all them: Theta Pi must Die!

 Completely misunderstood and ultimately underrated, Sorority Row is the diamond in the rough among this generation's loads of overdone remakes, or "re-imaginings", one kind of flick that you should definitely give a try and best remembered as not a tie-in to something far, far greater.
 The original is gold, while this is silver, two separate titles on their own footings.
 Nuf said.